-Elysian Wind Farm is an 180MW onshore wind power project.
+Elysian Wind Farm is a 200MW onshore wind power project.
 It is planned in New South Wales, Australia.
-The project is currently in permitting stage.
-It will be developed in single phase.
+According to GlobalData, who tracks and profiles over 170,000 power plants worldwide, the project is currently at the permitting stage.
+It will be developed in a single phase.
 Post completion of the construction, the project is expected to get commissioned in 2024.
+Buy the profile here.

 Description